 Specifiers should consult framing and support strategies aligned with custom solutions for large-scale moss systems.

-Preserved moss and mounting components must meet interior fire code requirements.
+Preserved moss, artificial moss and mounting components must meet interior fire code requirements.
 In the United States, this typically includes ASTM E84 Class A standards for flame spread and smoke development.
 Designers should confirm fire ratings for all composite materials and adhesives used in the installation.

 Where moss is integrated with lighting or signage, additional clearances or protective barriers may be required to avoid heat concentration near organic materials.